 - Double checking the small bar of soap is still in my bag (like it would go anywhere).
 The plastic wrapped soap bars found in some hotels are very tricky to open.
 In Austin I had to wash with shampoo.
 At least my armpits didnâ€™t have dandruff!

 - Spending a ridiculous amount of time exploring Google maps, zoomed right in, to get a sense of the sidewalk conditions and such in the area.

 Let see what I learn from this next trip.
-Darrell and I leave early tomorrow morning for Los Angeles for BlogWorld Expo.If you enjoyed this post, consider buying me a cafe mocha.
+Darrell and I leave early tomorrow morning for Los Angeles for BlogWorld Expo.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.